Should you use a dehumidifier for your classic car this winter?

 • Cleaning the filter will increase the lifespan of the dehumidifier and maintain efficiency

-A quick look on the Meaco website reveals desiccant dehumidifier units are available from around £150.
-Needless to say, that’s a significantly cheaper option than repairing a rusty vehicle or replacing damp carpets in the spring…
+Desiccant dehumidifiers are available from around £150.
+Needless to say, that’s a significantly cheaper option than repairing a rusty vehicle or replacing a set of damp carpets in the spring…

 ALSO READ: